WHuang-dot/CISC3142-C-/lab2/README.md

 ## Simple Calculator ##

-To run the calculator enter:
+To run the calculator enter from the root directory with a terminal:

 ```make lab2```